Parents please be advised that in person sessions have resumed.

 Student enrollment is free.
-Parents/caregivers, however, must fully complete a student application for their teenager to be enrolled in the program.
-We receive state and/or federal funding, and therefore applicant parents/caregivers or guardians, if requested, must also submit income or income status information.
+Parents/caregivers, however, must complete a student application for their teenager/young man to be enrolled in the program.
+We receive state and/or federal funding, and therefore applicant parents/caregivers or guardians must also submit income or income status information.

 Students and parents must agree to fill out a short confidential questionnaire at the beginning and end of the program cycle.
 These questionnaires help us improve the quality of the services we provide.

 Our program Parent Liaison will contact you after reviewing the application and release form you submit, to clear up any questions.

 Your child is welcome to join us at the next scheduled evening meeting.
 Please review the appropriate brochure for your school's meeting schedule.